VimalVikash-Sigamani/Globox-A-B-Testing/README.md

 	 - Null Hypothesis H0: u1 = u2
    - Alternative Hypothesis H1: u1 != u2

 Google sheet is used to perform Hypothesis testing and Confidence interval calculation using Z-TEST and T-TEST model.
-Refer the sheet <include link to the google sheets> for detailed calculations.
+[Click here](https://docs.google.com/spreadsheets/d/1GU7lqwdvYfTGoxPXMLb5SucVjKEtxCC-vlK9KNT1xH8/edit#gid=392375140) for detailed calculations.

  **Conversion rate:**
 - Z-Test is used to measure the Conversion rate.